Timbuk2 Copilot Review

-We received many compliments on this bag, with friends pointing it out amongst the group, saying how much they liked its look.
+We received many compliments on this bag while testing, with friends pointing it out amongst the group, saying how much they liked its look.
 In our eyes, this is a great option if you're looking for an informal/formal suitcase that can be used for many different applications.

 Any good suitcase is an investment, and a good one should offer an excellent return.
 We think the Copilot does just that.
 This case offers great craftsmanship and the ability to change parts easily if something does break.
 You can often find a good deal on it online as well, so you may not have to pay full price.
 If you're looking for something that'll keep going, whether you're a frequent flyer or a once-a-year vacationer, we have confidence in this one.

 The Timbuk2 Copilot wins an award for its amazing all-around performance and approachable price point.
 It stands out for its good looks, smart features, and smooth ride that'll have you rolling all over the world with ease.